 What is SEER and HSPF?

-SEER is an efficiency rating for ACs, and the larger the number, the more efficient it is.
-The difference between 23.5 and 26 is not astounding however, and the efficiency differs depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
-It tells you how efficient the system is at heating.
-You can tell from these examples by looking at the SEER rating, air conditioners are about equal, if not even better depending on the model you choose.
-The biggest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC cannot.
+SEER is an efficiency rating for air conditioners, and the larger the number, the better it is.
+The difference between 23.5 and 26 is not great however, and the efficiency differs depending on the model.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
+It tells you how efficient the unit is at heating.
+You can tell from these examples that as far as energy effiency goes, air conditioners are about equal, if not even better depending on the model you choose.
+The greatest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC cannot.

 Does climate matter for heat pumps?

-Heat pumps are much more effective in warmer climates with mild winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
-We encourage you to consult with a NATE certified HVAC pro who has experience in your region before settling on a heat pump.
-If the equipment just isn't right for your climate, you could have extremely high electric bills.
-Once the temperature sinks too low, it's near impossible for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
-This means you could start running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.
+Heat pumps are much more effective in warmer climates with milder winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
+We recommend a consultation with a NATE certified HVAC pro who has experience in your area before getting your heart set on a heat pump.
+If the equipment just isn't right for your area, you could have extremely high electric bills.
+Once the temperature sinks too low, it's difficult for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
+This means you could start running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption way up.

 How does a heat pump compare with a furnace?

-and is essential for certain cooler climates.
-That’s because a heat pump has difficulty when the temperatures hit about 40 degrees Fahrenheit.
-As strange as it may seem, during cold weather, a heat pump is designed to remove heat from the outdoors and use it to raise the temperature of the inside air.
-Although it may be too cool outside for comfort, there is still a sufficient amount of heat for the heat pump to function well, but at exceptionally low temperatures there is not sufficient heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may work perfectly during the cooler temperatures for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
-If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.
+and is necessary for certain colder climates.
+That’s because a heat pump has issues when the temperatures hit about 40 degrees Fahrenheit.
+As strange as it may seem, during cold weather, a heat pump is intended to pull heat from the outdoors and use it to raise the temperature of the inside air.
+Although it may be too cool outside for comfort, there is still a sufficient amount of heat for the heat pump to operate correctly, but at exceptionally low temperatures there is not sufficient heat available outside to heat the air inside to high enough temperatures needed to keep warm.
+So while a heat pump may be great during the cooler temperatures for someone in Tampa, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-In certain areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
-This is a fantastic alternative for certain northern areas, but more land must be available in order to install the necessary piping for a geothermal system.
+In some areas, heat pumps can function with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
+This is a fantastic alternative for specific northern areas, but additional land must be available in order to install the proper piping for a geothermal system.

-We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to examine the pros and cons of each heating and cooling system so you don’t end up purchasing a system that shuts down when extreme temperatures hit, or investing in multiple systems when one would suffice.
+Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up installing a system that shuts down when extreme temperatures hit, or investing in two systems when one would suffice.

 If you can’t decide which system would best fit your needs, call Service Experts Heating & Air Conditioning to schedule

 a no-charge in-home quote.
-We are happy to answer any and all of your questions to make sure you choose the right option for your home.
+We are here to answer any and all of your questions to help you choose the right option for your home.